-Mark the weekend of the 25-27th May 2018 to join our disco de wheels (silent disco on a bike) through the limestone mountains of Yangshuo, followed by live music and great food in an old renovated farmhouse deep in the sublime Guangxi countryside.
+Mark the weekend of the 25-27th May 2018 to join our disco de wheels (think silent disco on a bike) through the limestone mountains of Yangshuo.
+Its a magical experience, grooving on a bike to the same tunes as your friends, the eclectic-collection of soul, disco and ambient tunes enhancing the the fairytale limestone-karst landscape of Yangshuo, and elevating your ride into a euphoric no-attitude biking experience.
+We finish the day with live music and great food in an old farmhouse deep in the remote Guangxi countryside, where we also sleep.

 We are currently programming for 2018.
 The crossed through links below are 2017 departures that have …well.. departed.
 But have a read through anyway to get a taste of what we will be building on for 2018.